PhD in Economics, Stanford University.

 Junior Fellow at the Harvard Society of Fellows.

 I work on economic theory and behavioral economics, with a particular interest in market design.
+Lately, I've been thinking about how to design economic systems that are simple and transparent, even when they deal with complex underlying constraints.

 Obviously Strategy-Proof Mechanisms (revise and resubmit, American Economic Review)